sedaboni/DeepCEL0/README.md

 ---

 ## Credits
-he code of this paper is built upon the [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) and [Deep-STORM](https://github.com/EliasNehme/Deep-STORM) repositories.
+The code of this paper is built upon the [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) and [Deep-STORM](https://github.com/EliasNehme/Deep-STORM) repositories.